30 min read

 Cons:

-• Limited interactive course features compared to specialized Online Course Platforms
+- Limited interactive course features compared to specialized platforms

-From my testing, Kartra is one of the top Online Course Platforms in 2025 for marketing-focused creators who want a seamless blend of course delivery, automation, and sales growth.
+From my testing, Kartra is one of the top online course platforms in 2026 for marketing-focused creators who want a seamless blend of course delivery, automation, and sales growth.

 Price: $49-$179/month | Free Trial: Yes

 Setting up a course in Mighty Networks is straightforward.
-You can organize lessons into modules, add videos, text, and downloadable resources, and even include quizzes to assess learning.
-But the real differentiator is the built-in social network: members can post updates, comment on lessons, and join groups — all without leaving the platform.
-For educators who want to foster collaboration and peer-to-peer interaction, this is a huge advantage.
+You can organize lessons into modules, add videos, text, and downloadable resources, and include quizzes to assess learning.
+But the real differentiator is the built-in social network: members can post updates, comment on lessons, and join groups - all without leaving the platform.

 Key Features I Noticed

 In my experience, Mighty Networks works best for creators who prioritize interaction and community over purely instructional content.
-I found that learners were more motivated to participate because they could interact with peers and instructors in real time.
-Unlike platforms like Kajabi or LearnWorlds, where marketing tools are the focus, Mighty Networks thrives when your goal is to combine learning with connection.
+Learners were more motivated to participate because they could interact with peers and instructors in real time.
+Unlike platforms like Kajabi or LearnWorlds, where marketing tools are the focus, Mighty Networks thrives when your goal is to combine learning with genuine connection.

 Pros: